plasticuproject/blog/content/posts/Plastic-Preservation-Write-Up.md

 if __name__ == '__main__':
     x()
 ```
-Next let's try to guess what some of these functions do, and what these variables are, give them proper names, and add some comments to help us understand what this code is doing:
+Next let's try to guess what some of these functions do and what these variables are, then give them proper names.
+We will add some comments to help us understand what this code is doing:
 ```python
 #!/usr/bin/env python3